Best for Forgetful Seniors

 Seniors Looking to Avoid Costly One-Time Fees

-Those looking to avoid high startup costs will be happy with QMedic’s pricing structure.
-The company does not charge any one-time fees.
-There are no activation, shipping, device, or installation fees, and shipping is included for all customers, even those who choose the monthly payment plan.
-Additionally, QMedic offers several extra features that go beyond emergency monitoring free of cost, whereas other companies may charge several dollars each month for comparable additions.
+QMedic does not charge any one-time startup fees.
+There are no hidden activation, device, or installation fees, and shipping is included for all customers, even those who choose the monthly payment plan.
+Additionally, QMedic offers several extra features that go beyond emergency monitoring free of cost for users.
 The only thing QMedic customers are ever charged for is their monthly monitoring service, keeping things simple and affordable.